Experience the natural wonders of Scotland’s most famous island.

 After an early start, you leave the city and travel along the Great Glen Fault Line towards Loch Ness.
 Here, you have a chance to spot the monster and admire lovely Castle Urquhart from afar.

-You take a short break in Invermoriston and continue through dramatic highland scenery to the west coast and Eilean Donan Castle.
+You continue through dramatic Highland scenery to the west coast and Eilean Donan Castle.
 You can go inside ‘the most photographed castle in Scotland’ or simply enjoy the astounding views.

 And now, it’s the moment you’ve been waiting for.
 Because it’s over the sea and onto the Isle of Skye.
 You travel up the island’s east coast through the stunning Red Cuillin Mountains to Sligachan, where you stop for a photo of the clear mountain waters.

 Arriving in the town of Portree, you have free time to grab a bite to eat at one of the many delightful local restaurants.

 After you’ve filled your belly, you explore some of the most famous scenery of the island at the Trotternish Peninsula.
 The Old Man of Storr, Kilt Rock, and the Quiraing are all unforgettably beautiful.

 You venture to Kyleakin for refreshments and a chance to view the dramatic ruin Castle Moil or the Skye Bridge and Eilean Ban.